xt0fer/SomeCode/readme.md

 # some code projects

+Looking for existing Java projects that students can hack on to get better at Just Coding.

 TextEditor "works" not all the things implemented; could be part of the lab.

 The civilization game is kinda mind blowing.